aromajoin/controller-sdk-ios/README.md

 ## Installation
 * Download the [framework file at the release page](https://github.com/aromajoin/controller-sdk-ios/releases).
 * Drag and drop it into your project.
 (Make sure that it is added in *Embedded Binaries section* in your project's target page).

+Watch a [video walkthrough](https://youtu.be/MepAhofA9PE) of this process to simplify your life.

 ## Usage